Picayune, Mississippi

 Picayune (/ˌpɪkəˈjuːn/ PIK-ə-YOON) is the largest city in Pearl River County, Mississippi, United States.
-The population was 10,878 at the 2010 census.
+The population was 11,885 at the 2020 census.
 The city is located approximately 45 mi from New Orleans, Hattiesburg, and Gulfport–Biloxi.
 The Stennis Space Center is 10 mi away.
 Picayune is part of the New Orleans–Metairie–Hammond combined statistical area.

 History

-The word "picayune" was the name of a Spanish coin, worth half a real.
+The word "picayune" was the name of a Spanish coin, worth half a real or 1/16 of a Spanish dollar (6.25 cents).
 Its name derives from the French "picaillon", which is itself from the Provençal "picaioun", the name of an unrelated small copper coin from Savoy.
 By extension, picayune can mean "trivial" or "of little value".

-Picayune was incorporated in 1904, and was named by Eliza Jane Poitevent Nicholson in 1884, the owner and publisher of the New Orleans Daily Picayune, a newspaper named for the coin.
+Picayune was incorporated in 1904, and was named by Eliza Jane Poitevent Nicholson in late 1883 or early 1884.
+She was the owner and publisher of The Daily Picayune, a newspaper named for the coin.

 The local post office contained a mural, subsequently covered over, Lumber Region of Mississippi, painted by Donald H. Robertson in 1940.
 Federally commissioned murals were produced from 1934 to 1943 in the United States through the Section of Painting and Sculpture, later called the Section of Fine Arts, of the Treasury Department.